seanbao/mnemonas/docs/public-server-quickstart.en.md

 ss -tlnp | grep -E '80|443|8080|9090|9091'
 ```

 The `--public-domain` check first lowercases the domain and removes a single FQDN trailing dot, then verifies public HTTPS health, HTTP redirects to HTTPS on the same public domain, certificate hostname, remaining certificate validity, public-deployment authentication settings, administrator-account redundancy, share-link base URL, direct backend exposure, and dataplane port exposure, then prints the manual cloud-firewall review item.
 Certificate inspection requires `openssl` on the server.
-Public authentication checks require `auth.enabled = true`, `security.allow_unsafe_no_auth = false`, and authenticated WebDAV when WebDAV is enabled.
+Public authentication checks require `auth.enabled = true`, `security.allow_unsafe_no_auth = false`, and authenticated WebDAV when WebDAV is enabled; if global Basic Auth remains in use, explicit common placeholder passwords or passwords shorter than 16 characters produce a warning.
 Administrator redundancy is checked from `auth.users_file`, or `$STORAGE_ROOT/.mnemonas/users.json` when it is unset.
 A missing file, parse failure, or zero enabled administrators fails the check; one enabled administrator produces a warning; two or more enabled administrators pass.
-When sharing is enabled, `share.base_url` should use HTTPS on the default port, must not contain userinfo, query strings, or fragments, and must use a valid host name; HTTP, a non-443 port, userinfo, query strings, fragments, or an invalid host name fails the check, while empty values or a different host produce a manual review warning.
+The initial password check uses `initial-password.txt` in the same user-data directory, so a custom `auth.users_file` moves the checked password file location with it.
+When sharing is enabled, `share.base_url` should use HTTPS on the default port, must not contain userinfo, query strings, or fragments, and must use a valid host name; HTTP, a non-443 port, userinfo, query strings, fragments, or an invalid host name fails the check, while empty values, a different host, or a path already ending in `/s` produce a manual review warning. `share.base_url` should be the site origin or the base path before `/s`; otherwise generated share URLs contain a duplicated `/s/s` route.
 It also reports detectable renewal paths: Nginx/certbot deployments should pass `sudo certbot renew --dry-run`, and Caddy deployments should have clean ACME logs from `sudo journalctl -u caddy --since '24 hours ago'`.

 Expected state: